 The concept of a “wishbone” goes all the way back to the 4th century and the Roman Empire.
-Two people would pull on a turkey wishbone, and the one left with the bone’s “V” was believed to have a wish come true.
+Two people would pull on a turkey wishbone, and the one left with the “V” was believed to have a wish come true.

 Today, the wishbone superstition is still very much alive, in particular in the USA where wishbone pulling is still a popular custom at Thanksgiving.

 2. Popular during the Victorian era

 The Victorians loved symbolic jewellery.
 Their designs often featured gemstones, shapes and colours with a hidden meaning.

 These small, personal pieces of jewellery held deep romantic personal meaning to their wearer and became an instant hit with fashion-conscious ladies of the time.

 3. Worn for luck, even today

 Many people still wear wishbone rings simply because they believe them to act as lucky charms.

-4. Perfect wedding ring shapes
+4. The perfect wedding ring

 5. Can be worn any way up

 If worn as a wedding band, the engagement ring is usually slipped on after the wedding ring, meaning the wishbone wedding ring would be positioned first with the ‘V’ pointing toward the wrist.